SOSharuhi/RLBench_ACT/README.md

 This repo is forked from the [Aloha ACT](https://github.com/tonyzhaozh/act), [RLBench](https://github.com/stepjam/RLBench), [Pyrep](https://github.com/stepjam/PyRep).
 And it's one of the works of [Constrained Behavior Cloning for Robotic Learning](https://arxiv.org/abs/2408.10568?context=cs.RO)

+## What's New?
+1. November 26, 2024： Now supports sawyer and panda, adding support for panda's original environment acquisition training and inference

 ## Installation(Ubuntu20.04)

 RLBench-ACT is built around ACT, RLBench, PyRep and CoppeliaSim v4.1.0.
 And we recommend [Conda](https://github.com/conda-forge/miniforge) as your python version manager!